U.S.A.

 DeNiro is good by getting aquainted with Elisabeth Shue outside discussing her child and trying to strike up a conversation.

-Good shots on Fanning running around the house and opening up closet doors playing hide and seek.
+Good shots on Emily running around the house and opening up closet doors playing hide and seek.
 There's a terrific jumping moment with her slowly walking into a basement and turns the light on.
 Then suddenly the electricity goes out.

-A good dialogue between DeNiro and Leo in her house when she tells him about the toys that they kept in the house and then is great by breaking down and crying as if you'd want to help her out.
+A good discussion between David and Laura in her house when she tells him about the toys that they kept in the house and then she starts to cry as this was nicely put into the story of a hidden past..

-There's a perfect shot on Shue opening up a closet door and then does well by screaming with the camera shooting towards her and falling back through a window.
+There's a perfect shot on Elizabeth opening up a closet door and then screams with the camera shooting towards her and falling back through a window.

 John Ottman does a nice classical score for this film with some horn playing and of course the violin music.
 He also had some good thumping sounds too that will make you jump.